 Ann-Marie was appointed to the board in 2017 and is a natural leader with a high degree of emotional intelligence.
 With over 35 years of experience in Banking and Wealth Management at Senior Executive levels with National Australia Bank, Ann-Marie specialises in executive coaching, leadership, customer service and employee engagement.
 Ann-Marie is a Graduate of the Australian Institute of Company Directors, a Telstra Business Woman's award winner and recipient of a Centenary Medal for Leadership.

-Evelyn is a respected leader with 25 years’ executive experience across corporate, not-for-profit and government sectors.
+Evelyn is a respected leader with 26 years’ executive experience across corporate, not-for-profit and government sectors.
 Since 2008, she has been CEO for one of the State’s largest not-for-profit peak bodies, leading the volunteering sector in South Australia and the Northern Territory.
 A passion for community and culture has led Evelyn to the not-for-profit sector after a career spanning many sectors and industries, including working overseas in the United Kingdom and Greece.
 Evelyn’s current Board and governance appointments include Premier’s Council for Women, Volunteering Strategy for South Australia, Flinders University Business School Advisory Board and Motivation Australia.
 She has also been recognised on the South Australian Women’s Honour Role.
 In 2019 Evelyn was a State finalist in the Telstra Business Women's Awards.

 - Aboriginal Reference Group